Future agenda for lake Lauwersmeer and exploratory study

 - Ensuring a robust natural environment with freshwater-saltwater transition, freshwater availability, good water drainage, and water safety

-- Development of recreation and tourism within the carrying capacity of nature
+- Develop recreation and tourism without overburdening nature

-- Sustainable port development at Lauwersoog and future-proof fishing
+- Sustainable harbour development at Lauwersoog and future-proof fishing

-The Noorderzijlvest and Wetterskip Fryslân water boards are responsible for water management.
-Water connects all functions in the Lauwersmeer area: safe living and working, nature, recreation, and agriculture.
+The Noorderzijlvest and Wetterskip Fryslân Water Authorities are responsible for water management.
+Water connects all the functions in the lake Lauwersmeer area: safe living and working, nature, recreation, and agriculture.

 Want to know more?

-What are the water board's objectives in the Lauwersmeer area?
+What are the objectives of the water authority for the lake Lauwersmeer area?

-For the Noorderzijlvest Water Authority, clean and healthy water, safe living with water, and sufficient water in every season are the most important tasks in the Lauwersmeer area.
+For the Noorderzijlvest Water Authority, clean and healthy water, waterproofing the future, and enough water in every season are the most important tasks in the lake Lauwersmeer area.

 Clean and healthy water

-The water board ensures clean andhealthy water in Lauwersmeer.
+The water authority ensures there is clean and healthy water in lake Lauwersmeer.
 This improves the ecological water quality and nature.
-Important goals are: a transition area between fresh and salt water, free fish migration, and combating pollution and exotic species.
+Important goals are: a transition area between freshwater and saltwater, free fish migration, and combating pollution and exotic species.

-Fresh water flows from Friesland and Groningen to Lauwersmeer and the Wadden Sea.
-In dry periods, fresh water is brought in from the IJsselmeer to maintain the water level and prevent salinization.
-This helps agriculture and strengthens the transition between fresh and salt water.
-Research shows that limited inflow of salt water has no impact on agricultural land.
-That is why only the northern part of Lauwersmeer is becoming more brackish for nature restoration, while the southern part remains fresh for agriculture.
+Freshwater flows from Friesland and Groningen to lake Lauwersmeer and the Wadden Sea.
+In dry periods, freshwater is brought in from lake IJsselmeer to maintain the water level and prevent salinisation.
+This helps agriculture and strengthens the transition between freshwater and saltwater.
+Studies have shown that a limited inflow of saltwater has no impact on agricultural land.
+That is why only the northern part of Lauwersmeer is becoming brackish for nature restoration, while the southern part remains fresh for agriculture.

 Living safely with water

-Water boards ensure safe dikes.
-Lauwersmeer also helps to keep the area safe and prevent flooding in the hinterland.
-Climate change will result in more precipitation, which means that more water will have to be drained via Lauwersmeer.
+Water authorities ensure safe dykes.
+Lake Lauwersmeer also helps to keep the area safe and prevent flooding in the hinterland.
+Climate change will result in more precipitation, which means that more water will have to be drained via lake Lauwersmeer.
 Water safety is a prerequisite for combining nature restoration and a climate-proof water management system.

-Read more about the water challenges in the Lauwersmeer area.
+Read more about the water challenges in the lake Lauwersmeer area.

-How can we ensure a better transition between fresh and salt water at Lauwersmeer and the Wadden Sea?
-So that ecological water quality improves and there is a future for agriculture.
-And how can we also guarantee water safety with this solution?
+How can we ensure a better transition between freshwater and saltwater at lake Lauwersmeer and the Wadden Sea?
+How can we improve the ecological water quality improves and a future for agriculture.
+And how can we guarantee water safety with this solution?
 That is what this exploratory study is all about.
-Until 2028, we will be working with regional partners to investigate how we can best achieve the freshwater-saltwater transition.
+Until 2028, we will be working with local partners to study the best way to achieve the freshwater-saltwater transition.

-Funding has been allocated through the national PAGW (Programmatic Approach to Large Water Bodies) program for the realization of the saltwater monitoring network, the exploratory study, and the development of a plan.
+Funding has been allocated through the national PAGW (Programmatic Approach to Large Water Bodies) programme to set up the saltwater monitoring network, the exploratory study, and to detail a plan.
 The saltwater monitoring network will enable us to build up knowledge of the water system.
-This will help us choose the best solution (a preferred alternative) for a more natural transition between fresh and salt water at Lauwersmeer and the Wadden Sea.
+This will help us choose the best solution (a preferred alternative) for a more natural transition between freshwater and saltwater at lake Lauwersmeer and the Wadden Sea.

 Read more about the exploratory study.

-Which parties and stakeholders are involved in the exploration?
+Which parties and stakeholders are involved in the exploratory study?

-In addition, the water authority is working on a future-proof Lauwersmeer, together with the Lauwersmeer Steering Group (which includes the authorities in the area) and the initiative group consisting of site managers, nature organizations, farmers, and other stakeholders.
-This allows us to carefully weigh the interests of nature, water quality, water safety, and agriculture.
+In addition, the water authority works on a future-proof lake Lauwersmeer together with the Lauwersmeer Steering Group (which includes the authorities in the area) and the initiative group consisting of site managers, nature organisations, farmers, and other stakeholders.
+This allows us to balance the interests of nature, water quality, water safety, and agriculture with due care.